MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

     height="2112"
     width="3248"
 />
-Note that a user always has the "buyer" role, even when the corresponding checkbox has not been checked in the dialog.
-The reason for that is that the "buyer" role is part of the default roles that every user has.
+Note that a user always has the `buyer` role, even when the corresponding checkbox has not been checked in the dialog.
+The reason for that is that the `buyer` role is part of the default roles that every user has.

 ### Switching the User Role